-Below are statistics regarding reported crimes as related to the Kent State University at Trumbull Campus for the past three calendar years.
+Below are statistics regarding reported crimes as related to the Kent State TAC for the past three calendar years.
 For national College Crime Statistics information, and a glossary of terms defining the following offenses, visit the Department of Education's website.
 Burglary is the unlawful entry of structure to commit a felony or theft; Larceny-theft is the unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.
 Robbery is the larceny-theft or attempted larceny-theft from another through the use of or threat of force or while having a deadly weapon on the offender's person.

-Please note that the Kent State Trumbull Campus has no on-campus student housing.
+Please note that the Kent State TAC has no on-campus student housing as defined by the Clery Act.